romainbou/scrape-to-ipfs/README.md

 ## TODO

-[] Scrape a page on request and replace or save all relative URLs [] Push the files to an IPFS daemon
+- [ ] Scrape a page on request and replace or save all relative URLs
+- [ ] Push the files to an IPFS daemon
-[] Redirect to an IPFS gateway
+- [x] Redirect to an IPFS gateway
+- [ ] Publish the result to IPNS